PanagiotisChaviaropoulos/Google-data-analytics-case-study/README.md

 The data has been made available by Motivate International Inc. under this [licence](https://divvybikes.com/data-license-agreement).
 However due to data-privacy issues I can't use riders’ personally identifiable information.
 This means that I won’t be able to connect pass purchases to credit card numbers to determine if casual riders live in the Cyclistic service area or if they have purchased multiple single passes.

 ## Process
+The relevant code in SQL:[SQL Data combination](https://github.com/PanagiotisChaviaropoulos/Google-data-analytics-case-study/blob/main/SQL%20Data%20combination).

 In order to combine, clean and analyze the data I will use BigQuery because the size of the files is too big for spreadsheets to handle and even if it could, it would take a substantial amount of time.
 ### Data combination
 First I created a dataset named 2023_biketrips.
 In that dataset I created 12 tables, one for each month, and I uploaded all the csv files.
+Some of those files exceeded the limited amount of 100Mb in BigQuery so I uploaded them with Google cloud.
 Then I combined all the tables in a unified one containing all the data from 2023.
 From the details in the new table we see that there are 5.719.877 rows.
 ### Data cleaning
+The relevant code in SQL:[SQL Data cleaning](https://github.com/PanagiotisChaviaropoulos/Google-data-analytics-case-study/blob/main/SQL%20Data%20cleaning).

 Now I need to clean my new table in order to be ready for my analysis.
 The steps I use to determine how to clean my table are the following.
 1. I run a Query to determine the number of null values in each column.
 The following table shows the results.